 [Continued from previous log entry]

-By using Windows PowerShell I was able to use the following command so that I could log into the phone through SSH.
+Using Windows PowerShell, I used the following command to log into the phone through SSH:

 ssh -oKexAlgorithms=+diffie-hellman-group1-sha1 -c aes128-cbc -t email@example.com -p 7022

 If Windows PowerShell dose not work then using a third party ssh client is recommended.